How To Dress Like A Fortnite Character This Halloween

 If you yourself haven't played Fortnite by now (or watched over your roomate's shoulder), you've certainly encountered one of its many viral dance moves.
-(The word "flossing" no longer applies just to teeth.)
-Fortnite is everywhere: It has exceeded $1 billion in sales and, apparently, has caused the divorces of at least 200 couples in the UK.
-And it's not going anywhere.
-So what better way to jump on the bandwagon than to rep your fave characters this Halloween?
+(The word "flossing" applies to more than just teeth.)
+Fortnite is everywhere, and, apparently, has caused the divorces of at least 200 couples in the UK.
+So here's how to rep your fave characters this Halloween.

 Whether as a skin (the name for the different outfits you can dress your characters in), a bush, or a llama, here's how you can join in the Fortnite fun with these easy DIY Fortnite Halloween costumes.